 One of the greatest benefits of using gelatin is to help balance our amino acid intake.
 Because collagen makes up approximately 50% of the whole animal, gelatin can be used to help create a more complete protein balance in our diet.
-The standard American diet tends to be very high in muscle meats (such as beef, chicken, lamb and turkey), which when not balanced by other proteins (such as eggs, fish, dairy, shellfish, organ meats) can contribute to inflammation over time (source).
+The standard American diet tends to be very high in muscle meats (such as beef, chicken, lamb, and turkey), which when not balanced by other proteins (such as eggs, fish, dairy, shellfish, organ meats) can contribute to inflammation over time (2).

 Gelatin versus Collagen Hydrolysate

-Although the most nutrient dense source of gelatin is homemade bone broth (since it contains minerals as well), powdered versions offer a more convenient way to consistently get it into your diet.
+Although the most nutrient-dense source of gelatin is homemade bone broth (since it contains minerals as well), powdered versions offer a more convenient way to consistently get it into your diet.

-Next it’s acid back washed and pumped into cooking kettles which separate tallow, skin, and collagen.
+Next, it’s acid back washed and pumped into cooking kettles which separate tallow, skin, and collagen.
 The collagen is then filtered and put through a vacuum evaporator at 212 degrees F (a very delicate process).
-After evaporation is complete there is a four second sanitation process at 240F degrees that kills any unwanted bacteria.
-At this stage it is classified as pure collagen.
+After evaporation is complete there is a four-second sanitation process at 240F degrees that kills any unwanted bacteria.
+At this stage, it is classified as pure collagen.

-Gelatin: The collagen is sent to a votator, chilled and solidified, pumped onto a drying belt, and is now considered gelatin.
+Gelatin (quality sources): The collagen is sent to a votator, chilled and solidified, pumped onto a drying belt, and is now considered gelatin.
 It is dried to under 12% moisture, milled to a granular specification and packaged.